Emory Johnson: Post Hollywood

 Emory Johnson, former director, now listing himself as a photographer, has filed a bankruptcy petition.
-Liabilities are $4,500, and assets are $480.Perhaps one factor leading to this bankruptcy could be an attempt to reduce the financial obligations towards Ella and the children.
+Liabilities are $4,500, and assets are $480.One factor leading to this bankruptcy was an attempt to reduce the financial obligations towards Ella and the children.

 Emory's mother, Emilie, died in Los Angeles, California, on September 23, 1941.
 She was 75.
 In 1944, Emory moved from Los Angeles to San Mateo, California.
 He established a photo portrait studio in the area – Portraits by Emory.
 The studio would close in 1950.